Cross Validation

 One of the primary challenges in time series forecasting is the inherent uncertainty and variability over time, making it crucial to validate the accuracy and reliability of the models employed.
 Cross-validation, a robust model validation technique, is particularly adapted for this task, as it provides insights into the expected performance of a model on unseen data, ensuring the forecasts are reliable and resilient before being deployed in real-world scenarios.
 TimeGPT, understanding the intricate needs of time series forecasting, incorporates the cross_validation method, designed to streamline the validation process for time series models.
 This functionality enables practitioners to rigorously test their forecasting models against historical data, assessing their effectiveness while tuning them for optimal performance.
-This tutorial will guide you through the nuanced process of conducting cross-validation within the TimeGPT class, ensuring your time series forecasting models are not just well-constructed, but also validated for trustworthiness and precision.
+This tutorial will guide you through the nuanced process of conducting cross-validation within the NixtlaClient class, ensuring your time series forecasting models are not just well-constructed, but also validated for trustworthiness and precision.
+We start off by initializing an instance of NixtlaClient.

 import pandas as pd